John's Story: Crossing the Smoke-Free Finish Line

 When John Peterson is behind the wheel of his race car, he's doing more than just trying to win a race.
 With every lap, he's passing on a message to racing fans about not smoking.

 John is a race car driver, and his team is Smoke-Free 83.
-With each lap, fans see John's car covered with information about quitting tobacco.
+With each lap, fans see John's car covered with information about quitting tobacco, including a nationwide number they can call.

 Off the track, John travels with his car and talks to fifth graders about why they shouldn't start using tobacco.
 The kids hear his message, sit in the race car, and even sign their names on the car.